cobbler/cobbler/docs/5_web-interface/locking_down_cobbler.rst

 Locking down cobbler
 ********************

-If you want to enable the [Cobbler web interface](Cobbler web interface) for a lot of users, and don't trust all of them to know what they are doing all of the time, here are some tips on some good configuration practices to allow for configuring a server that is hard for someone to mess with in ways they shouldn't be messing with it -- as defined by you and your site specific policy.
+If you want to enable the :ref:`web-interface` for a lot of users, and don't trust all of them to know what they are doing all of the time, here are some tips on some good configuration practices to allow for configuring a server that is hard for someone to mess with in ways they shouldn't be messing with it -- as defined by you and your site specific policy.

 /etc/cobbler/modules.conf
 #########################